devonfw/solutions/README.md

 # Architectures / Pattern Catalog of devonfw
 This catalog is maintaining the sources for the [architectures website section](https://devonfw.com/website/pages/architectures/).

+If you want to edit yours repository in the cloud, please click [here](https://gitpod.io/from-referrer/).

 ## How to create a new architecture
 To create a new architecture, copy over the [solution-template.asciidoc](https://github.com/devonfw/architectures/blob/master/solution-template.asciidoc) file from the root of the repository to a newly created folder within https://github.com/devonfw/architectures/tree/master/solutions.
 For ease of use, the folder name should encode at least the name of your architecture sample / pattern.
 Afterwards, rename the solution-template.asciidoc file to index.asciidoc to make it be generated properly.